wttech/gradle-aem-plugin/docs/common-plugin.md

 ### Disabling defined instances

-Sometimes, it might be to work only with AEM author instance (skipping publish) to optimize CPU usage / consume less workstation resources.
+Sometimes, it might be useful to work only with AEM author instance (skipping publish) to optimize CPU usage / consume less workstation resources.
 Another case could be to enable some extra AEM publish instance (like so called *preview publish*) only temporarily.

-Controlling defined instances availability could be done by additional property `instance.$NAME.enabled=false` for instances defined by properties.
+Controlling defined instances availability could be done by additional property `instance.$NAME.enabled` for instances defined by properties.

 ```ini
 instance.local-author.httpUrl=http://localhost:4502